 Cheap VPNs suitable for torrenting

 The VPN market is full of great deals on good VPNs.
-For under $3 per month you can subscribe to a VPN service far superior to a free VPN that will allow you to torrent privately and without speed issues.
-Here are three great VPNs for under $3 a month.
+For a small monthly fee, you can subscribe to a VPN service far superior to a free VPN that will allow you to torrent privately and without speed issues.
+Here are two great VPNs to consider: